Killing of João Alberto Silveira Freitas: Magno Braz Borges

 Magno Braz Borges, aged 30 at the time, was another security guard arrested for the attack.
 He was licensed to work as security guard but his professional bond with Vector, the company responsible for security in the Carrefour unit, was not in database records of Federal Police of Brazil, the agency in charge of regulating the profession.

 Adriana Alves Dutra

 Adriana Alves Dutra was a Carrefour Passo d'Areia unit employee.
 During the occurrence, she was allegedly seen standing beside the men on the ground and seemed to give orders through the radio.
-Adriana is also reportedly to have threatened people who was filming the action.
+She also reportedly threatened people who were filming the crime.